MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### GPS/GNSS source

 Source of GPS/GNSS location updates.

+Possible values:

+__Internal__ use the internal GNSS location provider.

+__Internal NMEA__ use the internal GNSS location provider with NMEA output, this is only useful for testing.

+__NMEA from TCP client__ connect to a source of NMEA sentences over TCP, if the source is gpsd, the client will attempt to switch it to NMEA output (from 14.0.11 on).

+__NMEA from TCP server__ this will start a server on a specified port and listen for a client providing NMEA sentences, this is mainly useful with rtklib.

 Default: _internal_.

 ### NMEA network source

 If GPS source is set to one of the NMEA TCP options, configure on which IP address and port the client or server is.
+In __NMEA from TCP server__ mode the host part is currently ignored.

 ### Minimum GPS/GNSS interval